Curve fitting on a quantum annealer for an advanced navigation method: Numerical experiments

 where $f^{\opt}(x) = \sum_{j=0}^{m-1} c_{j}^{\opt} \phi_{j}(x)$ is a given optimal fit with optimal expansion coefficients $c_{j}^{\opt}$ obtained from solving the least-squares optimization problem (see Eqs.~\labelcref{eq:least_squares} and \labelcref{eq:function_expansion}).
-Equation \labelcref{eq:sample_data_04} aggregates the squared differences between the actual and approximated values for each sample data point---the very same measure that is minimized by the method of least squares---and is thus well-suited to compare optimal least-squares fits $f^{\opt}$ obtained via different techniques (see Sections \labelcref{curve_fitting_classical} and \labelcref{curve_fitting_qubo}).
+Equation \labelcref{eq:sample_data_04} aggregates the squared differences between the actual and approximated values for each sample data point---the very same measure that is minimized by the method of least squares---and is thus well-suited to compare optimal least-squares fits $f^{\opt}$ obtained via different techniques (see Sections \ref{curve_fitting_classical} and \ref{curve_fitting_qubo}).

 Furthermore, we always normalize the ordinate values to the unit interval before the optimal fit is computed.
 That is, the least-squares method actually operates on min-max-normalized data points $\{ (x_{i}, y_{i}') \}_{i=0}^{n-1}$ with